BradleyCodeU/bradleycodeu.github.io/_wd/html/clubgoalslists.md

 Next give some steps that members of the club will follow as an ORDERED list.
 For example...

-## Directions to Our Meeting Place:
+Directions to Our Meeting Place:

   1. Find some pixie dust and sprinkle it on yourself
   1. Think of a wonderful thought
   1. Fly toward the second star to the right, and a straight-on 'til morning

+A few things to note for this project...

+  - Lists look best when they are not centered
+  - You should not have paragraphs inside of your list items.
+Don't do this... &lt;li> &lt;p> text &lt;/p> &lt;/li>
+  - You should have BOTH an unordered list with Club Goals AND an ordered list with Directions

 Turn in your repl.it URL when finished